Psychiatry and Mental Health Services

 A primary goal of Psychiatry and Mental Health Services is to minimize the impact of mental illness, not only for our patients, but for the community as well.
 Educational programs are conducted throughout the year.
 Our professional staff is available to talk to community or business groups on a wide range of topics, including stress management and signs and symptoms of depression.
 To schedule a speaker, please call the Hospital’s Public Relations Department at 412.942.6280.

 St. Clair Hospital facilitates two general mental health support groups in the community.
 These groups are designed to provide the help and education to better live with the challenges of mental illness.
 The first group meets on the second and fourth Thursday of each month (except July) from 7:30 - 9 pm at Christ United Methodist Church, 44 Highland Road, Bethel Park.
-The second group, which is co-facilitated with Chartiers Mental Health, is held on the first Tuesday of each month from 6:30 - 7:30 pm at the Bridgeville Public Library, 505 McMillen Street, Bridgeville.
+The second group, which is co-facilitated with Chartiers Mental Health, is held on the first Tuesday of each month 6:30 - 7:45 pm and on the third Tuesday of each month 11 am - 12:30 pm at the Bridgeville Public Library, 505 McMillen Street, Bridgeville.
 Family members are also welcome to attend these groups.

 Staff from Psychiatry and Mental Health and Women and Children services have partnered together to provide "Baby Steps," a mental health support group to assist new and expecting mothers dealing with the emotional transitions of pregnancy and motherhood.
 "Baby Steps" is held at 7 p.m. the second and fourth Tuesday of each month.
 Group sessions are conducted in the Hospital's Medical Library located on the Fourth Floor.
 For a list of upcoming programs, visit the Programs and Events section of this Web site or call 412.942.5882.